Vukasin32/Image-Filtering/README.md

 # Image filtering
 This was a university assignment for the "Digital Image Processing" class. <br/>
-Image filtering implemented in MATLAB.
+Idea of project is to implement image filtering from scratch, using matrix operations.<br/>
-This project was done in
+This project was completely done in MATLAB.
-Arbitrary mask can be used, specified by user